tankcdr/solana-defi-indexer-rs/docs/database-schema.md

 3. **Solana Addresses**: Addresses are stored as strings rather than byte arrays for easier handling in the database.
 When using these in Solana transactions, you'll need to convert them to `PublicKey` objects.

-4. **Query Performance**: When querying large date ranges, make use of the `idx_orca_whirlpool_events_whirlpool_timestamp` index by including the `whirlpool` column in your WHERE clause.
+4. **Query Performance**: When querying large date ranges, make use of the indexes on pool and timestamp columns by including the pool address in your WHERE clause.

-5. **Views vs. Direct Table Access**: For most application needs, using the views (`v_orca_whirlpool_traded`, etc.) is recommended as they provide all the necessary fields in a denormalized format.
+5. **Views vs. Direct Table Access**: For most application needs, using the views is recommended as they provide all the necessary fields in a denormalized format.
 For complex queries, joining the base tables directly may provide more flexibility.

+6. **Cross-DEX Queries**: For queries that span multiple DEXes, join through the `subscribed_pools` table to find related pools across different DEXes.